-NLNG plant not shut down, company affirms – The Sun Nigeria
+NLNG Plant not shut down, company affirms – The Sun Nigeria

 Despite a Force Majeure on its assets due to the unavailability of upstream gas suppliers’ major liquids evacuation pipelines occasioned by acts of sabotage and vandalism, Nigeria LNG Limited(NLNG) says operation at its Bonny Island plant is still active.

-A statement by the company denied a report in a national newspaper(not Daily Sun)titled
+A statement by the company denied a report that it had shut down operations.

 NLNG maintained that it remains committed to collaborating with key stakeholders to minimise the impact of the consequent gas supply shortage.